-3. Senedd Insight shall have the right to make any changes to the Services, and Westminster Insight shall notify the Client in any such event if the changes are material.
+3. Senedd Insight shall have the right to make any changes to the Services, and Senedd Insight shall notify the Client in any such event if the changes are material.

 4. Senedd Insight warrants to the Client that the Services will be provided using reasonable care and skill.

 1. ensure that the terms of the Order and any information it provides in the Specification are complete and accurate;

 2. co-operate with Senedd Insight in all matters relating to the Services; and